WaylonWalker/waylonwalker.com/pages/til/walrus-comprehension.md

 ---

 Python 3.8 came out two and a half years ago and I have yet to really lean in on the walrus operator.
-Partly becuase it always seemed like something kinda silly (my use cases) to require a python version bump for, and partly because I really didn't understand it the best.
-Primarily I have wanted to use it in comprensions, but I did not really understand how.
+Partly because it always seemed like something kinda silly (my use cases) to require a python version bump for, and partly because I really didn't understand it the best.
+Primarily I have wanted to use it in comprehensions, but I did not really understand how.

 Now that Python 3.6 is end of life, and most folks are using at least `3.8` it seems time to learn and use it.